Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Introduction

-The following datasets were used for testing all the algorithms.
-All the datasets are mean-centered row-wise.
-It is seen that all the datasets have more rows than columns (``tall and thin'').
-In fact, most of the datasets we have looked at are either ``tall and thin'' or ``short and fat''. \begin{enumerate} \item Faces data from \cite{ORLfaces:2002}, a collection of 400 images from 40 subjects, each of size $112\times 92$.
+The following datasets were used for testing all the algorithms. \begin{enumerate} \item Faces data from \cite{ORLfaces:2002}, a collection of 400 images from 40 subjects, each of size $112\times 92$ giving 400 images of dimension 10304 each.
 The matrix is of size $10304\times400$.
-Each column in the matrix consists of values of a single image.
-This dataset will be referred to as Faces dataset in the paper. \item A matrix of size $132098\times 1024$ consisting of 1024 snapshots of velocity vector data of a flow generated using a CFD simulation on a grid of size $257\times257$.
-Each column of the matrix contains the $x$ and $y$ components of the velocity.
+This dataset will be referred to as Faces dataset in the paper. \item Velocity vector data of a flow generated using a CFD simulation on a grid of size $257\times257$.
+The snapshot vectors are of dimension 132098 and there are 1024 of them giving a matrix of size $132098\times 1024$.
 It will be referred as $V_{2D}$ \item 2414 images of 38 subjects cropped to show only the face of the subject in different illumination conditions from \cite{LeeHoKri:2005}.
-The images are of size $192\times168$ giving a matrix of dimensions $32256 \times 2414$, stacked similar to the Faces dataset.
+The images are of size $192\times168$ giving 2414 images of dimension 32256 each.
+Therefore, the matrix size is $32256 \times 2414$.
 This dataset is referred to as cropped Yale faces (CYF). \item Faces data from \cite{Yalefaces:2001}, a collection of 16128 images from 28 subjects in different poses and illumination conditions.
-Each image is of size $480\times 640$ that are stacked similar to the Faces dataset.
 18 of the 16128 images in the database were discarded since they were corrupted.
-This dataset is referred to as Yale faces (YF) and is of size $307200\times16110$. \end{enumerate} The first three datasets are small and used for validation of the algorithms.
+Each image is of size $480\times 640$.
+We have 16110 images of dimension 307200 each organised as a $307200\times16110$ matrix.
+This dataset is referred to as Yale faces (YF). \end{enumerate} All the datasets are mean-centered row-wise.
+The principal components are the left singular vectors.
+It is seen that all the datasets have more rows than columns (``tall and thin'').
+The first three datasets are small and used for validation of the algorithms.
 The last dataset is large and the mean-centered data requires 40GB of RAM.